How to Set Cell Border and Alignment

 workSheet["B4"].StringValue = "Forward";

-// Set top border line
+// Set a thick top border for cell B2

 workSheet["B2"].Style.TopBorder.Type = BorderType.Thick;

-// Set diagonal border line
+// Set a thick diagonal border for cell B4

 workSheet["B4"].Style.DiagonalBorder.Type = BorderType.Thick;

-// Set diagonal border direction
+// Set the diagonal border direction to 'Forward' for cell B4

 workSheet["B4"].Style.DiagonalBorderDirection = DiagonalBorderDirection.Forward;